Guaranteed Private Communication with Secret Block Structure

 \subsection{Contributions and Paper Organization}

-We build upon our prior work~\cite{dacosta2022FrameworkPrivate} and present an improved eavesdropping scheme based on fourth moments with full proofs and numerical simulations.
+We build upon our prior work~\cite{dacosta2022FrameworkPrivate} and present an improved eavesdropping scheme based on fourth moments with complete proofs and numerical simulations.
 Computation of a statistical lower bound suggests that the improved eavesdropping scheme is asymptotically near-optimal.
 In Section \ref{sec:secretBlockSparsity}, we propose a novel communication protocol that leverages the advantageous recoverability of block-sparse signals to ensure privacy.
-We provide the encoding and decoding strategies of Alice and Bob, respectively.
+We provide Alice and Bob's encoding and decoding strategies, respectively.
 In our design, Alice transmits secretly to Bob a block structure and uses this structure to encode her message, which can be done at a very low transmission rate, while the channel matrix $\bA$ \emph{cannot} be designed by Alice and is provided by nature.
 To the authors' knowledge, the proposed protocol is the first linear inverse problem-based privacy method that does not require the matrix $\bA$ to be secretly shared.
+Additionally, unlike most pre-existing physical layer privacy designs, neither co-location nor distinct locations are needed for the proposed scheme.
 Furthermore, Corollary \ref{cor:singleSnapshotPrivacy} guarantees that Alice can adjust the block length and the sparsity level of the message she transmits so that the transmission is provably identifiable for Bob and unidentifiable to Eve as the signal length increases.
 In Section \ref{sec:eavesdroppingHighOrderMoments}, we consider the possibility of Eve recovering the secret block structure from the observation of {\em multiple} snapshots of the observation $\{\by_\ell\}$ that Alice has generated with the same block structure $\cB$.
 We show in Proposition~\ref{prop:estimateOfB} that, depending on Alice's choice of the block length and sparsity level, it is possible to extract $\cB$ from the fourth-order moments of the observation and propose an eavesdropping algorithm to that end.
 We investigate the case of a finite number of snapshots and derive an upper bound on the rate at which Alice must generate a new $\cB$ to prevent Eve from deciphering Bob's messages.

 We present numerical results that validate our theoretical findings in Section~\ref{sec:numericalSimulation}.
-In Section~\ref{sec:conclusion}, a conclusion is drawn, and further research directions are discussed.
+Section~\ref{sec:conclusion} draws a conclusion, and further research directions are discussed.